Wellington cafe culture

 Some Wellington café personalities

 The spectacular growth of cafés in the 1950s played a crucial role in the general 'opening up' of New Zealand society.
-It contributed to the relaxation of licensing laws in the 1960s and to a corresponding increase in the numbers and types of restaurants.
+It contributed to the relaxation of licensing laws in the 1960s and to the corresponding increase in numbers and types of restaurants.
 Wellington's café scene was driven by people who actively sought to change the social milieu - to provide alternatives to the ethos of 'rugby, racing and beer' accepted by many, but not all, New Zealanders.
 Harry Seresin, Mary Seddon, Carmen and Suzy van der Kwast were all individuals of passion and vision who created alternative forms of entertainment and diversion in an otherwise conformist society.

 Harry Seresin